List of express bus routes in New York City: Manhattan to Brooklyn

-A 2018 Motor Coach D45 CRT LE (0023) on the Bensonhurst-bound X38.
+A MCI D45 CRT LE bus on the Bensonhurst-bound X38.
 This was only a demo bus and is no longer in passenger service.

 X- routes are operated by New York City Transit, while BM-routes are operated by MTA Bus Company.
 All routes operate nonstop between Brooklyn and Manhattan via the Gowanus Expressway or Prospect Expressway to the Hugh L. Carey Tunnel, with some routes continuing non-stop via the FDR Drive to reach Midtown.
 The exception to this is the BM5, which also makes stops in Queens and uses Woodhaven Boulevard, the Long Island Expressway and Queens Midtown Tunnel to reach Midtown.